Mthrun/FCPS/README.md

 *Fundamental Clustering Problems Suite*

-A R package for clustering algorithms in machine learning (AI)
+A package for clustering algorithms in machine learning.

 ## Table of contents